docsforadobe/after-effects-plugin-guide/docs/effect-details/multi-frame-rendering-in-ae.md

 | Plugin sets PF_OutFlag2_SUPPORTS_THREADED_RENDERING but only reads sequence_data during Render                  | Recompile the plugin with the March 2021 SDK, update reading sequence_data via `PF_EffectSequenceDataSuite1` for thread-safe access.
 See [Accessing sequence_data at Render Time with Multi-Frame Rendering](global-sequence-frame-data.md#effect-details-sequence-data-mfr-suite) for more information.                                                                                                                                                                                                      |
 | Plugin sets PF_OutFlag2_SUPPORTS_THREADED_RENDERING and reads and writes to sequence_data during Render         | Recompile the plugin with the March 2021 SDK and modify the plugin to:<br/><br/>1.
 Utilize the [Compute Cache API](compute-cache-api.md#effect-details-compute-cache-api) for thread-safe cache access instead of reading/writing to sequence_data directly.
 See [Compute Cache For Multi-Frame Rendering](#compute-cache) for more information.<br/><br/>AND / OR<br/><br/>1.
 Add the `PF_OutFlag2_MUTABLE_RENDER_SEQUENCE_DATA_SLOWER` to the effect to restore direct read/write access to sequence_data. |

-#### NOTE
+!!! note
  Effects compiled with the March 2021 SDK and using the PF_OutFlag2_SUPPORTS_THREADED_RENDERING flag and, optionally, the PF_OutFlag2_MUTABLE_RENDER_SEQUENCE_DATA_SLOWER flag will work with After Effects beta builds starting with 18.0 when the `PF_EffectSequeceDataSuite1` was introduced.
 Check for the presence of this suite if you need to support both sequence_data behaviors.

 ---